student organization funding policies

 Bystander Intervention Training requirement

-If you receive money from us for food and beverages, you must follow our sustainability requirements for the items you use to serve your guests (cups, plates, etc.).
+If you receive money from us for an on campus event where you will serve food and beverages (whether or not we fund the food itself), you must follow our sustainability requirements for the items you use to serve your guests (cups, plates, etc.).
 You must use only the following:

 Compostable materials, which are then composted properly.
 The university can assist with this if you email firstname.lastname@example.org.